Vonovia: European expansion

 In contrast, initially, Vonovia failed with its 2015 offer for Deutsche Wohnen but at least prevented Deutsche Wohnen's planned merger with LEG Immobilien.
 The company then turned to the neighboring states: A strategic partnership was agreed upon with the French housing company Société Nationale Immobilière (now CNC Habitat) in 2017.
 The acquisition of Conwert Immobilien and BUWOG made Vonovia the leading real estate group in Austria in 2018.
 In the same year, the company exceeded the threshold of 50% of the shares in the Swedish housing company Victoria Park, which has been 100% owned by Vonovia since 2019.
 Vonovia expanded its position thereby acquiring its Swedish rival Hembla.

 A renewed attempt at taking over Deutsche Wohnen in May 2021 was approved by the Federal Cartel Office but stalled when the 50% threshold was not met at first.
 Only the third offer from August 2021 resulted in more than 60% acceptances, thus successfully completing the takeover.

+Strategic shift since 2022

+The end of the cheap-money era in 2022, combined with sharply rising construction costs and interest rates, significantly altered Vonovia's operating environment.
+In January 2023, the company suspended all new construction projects that had not yet started and abandoned a previous target of building 60,000 additional apartments.
+For the 2023 financial year, Vonovia reported a loss of €6.76 billion, its largest ever, after writing down its portfolio by €10.7 billion.

+To reduce debt, Vonovia disposed of significant parts of its portfolio.
+In April 2023, Apollo Global Management acquired a minority stake in the Südewo portfolio of approximately 21,000 apartments in Baden-Württemberg for €1 billion.
+In 2024, Vonovia sold around 4,500 apartments in Berlin to two state-owned housing companies for €700 million.

+In December 2024, Vonovia and Deutsche Wohnen signed a Domination domination and profit and loss transfer agreement.
+Following approval by both companies' extraordinary general meetings in January 2025, Deutsche Wohnen's management and profits became subject to direction by Vonovia.
+Outside shareholders of Deutsche Wohnen receive an annual guaranteed compensation of €1.22 per share or may exchange their shares at a ratio of 0.7947 Vonovia shares per Deutsche Wohnen share.

+On 6 May 2025, the supervisory board appointed Luka Mucic as the new chief executive officer.
+Mucic, previously chief financial officer of Vodafone Group and earlier chief financial officer of SAP SE from 2014 to 2023, took office on 1 January 2026, succeeding Rolf Buch, who had led the company since 2013.